tudasc/CaPI/README.md

 ### Directives

-Directives start with `!` and are used to influence the parsing and selection process.
+Directives start with `!` and are used to control the parsing and selection process.
 CaPI currently supports two types of directives: `!import` and `!instrument`.

 The `import` directive is used for loading existing selection modules.